TwistingTwists/obsidian-tools/Rust Async Notes.md

 	3. MESSAGE PASSING
 		1. UNIX programs - pipe operator
 		2. client server architecture - erlang processes / actor model
+0. Why do you need concurrency at all?
+	1. Mix compute and I/O
+	2. Applications like Nginx and Node.js are largely single-threaded (at least in terms of compute).
+But handle large I/O
 1. How is async in Rust different from async in JS ? == What is difference between Future and Promises?
 	1. Lazy
 	2. Executor (runtime) of your choice